A new proof of the virtual Haken conjecture: Proof of the virtual Haken conjecture

 Finally, by projecting $\widetilde{S}_{0}$ in $M$ via the natural projection map $p:\widetilde{M}\rightarrow M$ we obtain an essential surface $S_{0}$ in $M$ which satisfies Haken's conjecture. \end{proof}

+\begin{remark} If the manifold $\widetilde{N}$ has more that one components then the filling manifold $\widetilde{M}$ is constructed by attaching more than one handlebody.
+In this case, the previous proof of Theorem \ref{Haken conjecture final} fails in certain places and therefore cannot be applied to find the incompressible surface $\widetilde{S}_{0}$ in $ \widetilde{M}.$ For instance, the resulting handlebodies $H_{F_{i}}$ (with the notation of proof of Theorem \ref{Haken conjecture final})are not necessarily all contained either in the 3-ball $B_{0}$ or in its complement $ B_{0}^{c},$ which is crucial to completing the proof.
+More precisely, the the existence of curve $b$ in $\widetilde{S}$ that bounds a disc in $ \widetilde{N}$ is not guaranteed. \end{remark}

-\begin{acknowledgement} I wish to express my sincere thanks to Professor Kenichi Oshika for reading a draft of this article and for all the insightful comments and questions he raised, which significantly improved its clarity and conciseness.
-In particular, he pointed out an error in one of the cases considered in the proof of Theorem \ref{attaching handlebody}. \end{acknowledgement}
+{\bf Acknowledgement.} I wish to express my thanks to Kenichi Oshika for reading a draft of this article and for all the insightful comments and questions he raised, which significantly improved its clarity and conciseness.
+In particular, he pointed out an error in one of the cases considered in the proof of Theorem \ref{attaching handlebody}.
+I would also like to thank Henry Wilton, who drew my attention to Corollary \ref{Indeed finite cover}.
+His crucial remarks prompted me to include paragraph 6 in this version, thereby clarifying the preceding corollary.

 Charalampos Charitos,

 bakis@aua.gr

 Agricultural University Athens